TillMacher/dbDNA/README.md

-# dbDNA
-### dbDNA - A phylogeny- and expert identifier-driven grading system for reliable taxonomic annotation of (meta)barcoding data
+# dbDNA - A phylogeny- and expert identifier-driven grading system for reliable taxonomic annotation of (meta)barcoding data

 ## Introduction